 - Do they need any extensive teaching?

 - Patients going home with a blood sugar monitor for the first time, on a new blood thinner, after major surgery, or with a new diagnosis like congestive heart failure will require more time to educate them and answer more questions than others

-Knowing these things early in the shift are important because they can really impact your time management.
+Knowing these things early in the shift is important because they can really impact your time management.
 You may need to expedite tests in order to facilitate a timely discharge, need to set up transportation, get specific orders from the physician, and so forth.

 “So, the doctor said I may go home today.
 What time will that be?”